 Exploring the Baltimore Oriole Nesting, Feeding Habits (Northern)

-In early Spring when the Baltimore Oriole bird makes its first appearance, we receive emails asking if we can identify a bird that is black and also has "bright orange feathers".
-A bird you won't forget once you've seen one.
+In the early Spring, we receive emails asking if we can identify a bird that is black and also has "bright orange feathers".

 What Does the Baltimore Oriole Call/Song Sound Like?